Taking our corporate duty of care seriously, we proactively seek ways to improve the sustainability of our operation and environment.

 As part of the Indian operation, Natural Paving manages a number of quarries and factory facilities.
 Being fully aware of inhumane practices that exist within this industry, Natural Paving has made a firm commitment to lead the way and show the world and industry just how natural stone mining can be conducted successfully and ethically.
 As part of our ethical journey Natural Paving are continuously making improvements and introducing new standards and respects all of its employees, contractors and suppliers.
 Since managing our Indian manufacturing and processing facilities we have invested significant amounts of time, money and resource, working hard to ensure that all workers enjoy the best possible living and working conditions including:

-- Providing sanitised and chilled drinking water – something that many Western workers take for granted, but not common place in Indian places of work.
+- Providing sanitized and chilled drinking water – something that many Western workers take for granted, but not common place in Indian places of work.

 - Auditing and control of operations to ensure the factories have high standard of safety.